-Every effort shall be made to preserve and document forensic evidence; however, the evidentiary need shall be balanced with the urgent veterinary care and welfare needs of an animal.
-Minimal standards of care, as established by applicable laws and regulations, shall be adhered to.
+Every effort shall be made to preserve and document forensic evidence; however, thisthe evidentiary need shall be balanced with the urgent veterinary care and welfare needs of an animal.
+Minimal standards of care, as set by regulatory agencies established by applicable laws and regulations, shall be adhered to.